Mariyaroy123/Myselftoken-/README.md

-# Myselftoken-Solidity Program: MyToken
+# Newesttoken
-This is a Solidity smart contract that implements a basic token called MyToken (META) with functionalities for minting and burning tokens.
+This Solidity smart contract introduces Newesttoken, a fundamental token (TOKENMETACRAFTERS) and with public abbreviation (TMC) with functionalities for minting and burning tokens.

 # Requirements
 1.The contract has public variables to store details about the token, including its name, abbreviation, and total supply.